AsurasDev/docusaurus-metanarrative/docs/srd.md

 Any spell you cast from the hat uses your spell save DC and spell attack bonus.

-Id100 Effect
+1d100 Effect

-01-50 You cast a random spell determined by rolling IdIO: on a 1, Enlarge/Reduce (enlarge effect); on a 2, Enlarge/Reduce (reduce effect); on a 3, Faerie Fire; on a 4, Fireball; on a 5, Gust of Wind; on a 6, Invisibility (cast on yourself); on a 7, Lightning Bolt; on an 8, Phantasmal Force; on a 9, Polymorph; on a 10, Stinking Cloud.
+01-50 You cast a random spell determined by rolling 1d10: on a 1, Enlarge/Reduce (enlarge effect); on a 2, Enlarge/Reduce (reduce effect); on a 3, Faerie Fire; on a 4, Fireball; on a 5, Gust of Wind; on a 6, Invisibility (cast on yourself); on a 7, Lightning Bolt; on an 8, Phantasmal Force; on a 9, Polymorph; on a 10, Stinking Cloud.
 51-55 You have the Stunned condition until the end of your next turn, believing something awesome just happened.
 56-60 A harmless swarm of butterflies fills a 10-foot Cube within 30 feet of yourself.
 The swarm disperses after 1 minute.
 61-65 You pull a nonmagical object out of the hat.
 Roll ld4 to determine the object: on a 1, a vial of Acid; on a 2, a flask of Alchemist's Fire; on a 3, a Crowbar; on a 4, a lit Torch.